 Pre-emption – a party will have priority to purchase something, often shares in a company, before the item is offered on the open market or to a third party.
 Shares in a company are often subject to a right of pre-emption in favour of the other existing shareholders, before they may be sold to an ‘outsider’.

 Proxy – if a director or shareholder is unable to attend a meeting, they may send someone in their place in order to express their views or action their vote.
-The individual is known as the proxy, and they must only represent the director or shareholder’s views, not their own.
+This individual is known as the proxy, and they must only represent the director or shareholder’s views, not their own.

 Resolutions – these are formal decisions to be made by the company, which require a certain number of shareholders to vote in favour to pass.
 They can take the form of either an Ordinary (requiring only 50% majority) or Special (requiring 75% or more) resolution, and may be passed at a meeting or as a written resolution.
 There are specific rules about which type of resolution is required, how it may be passed, and whether it should be noted at Companies House.